parku/docs/README.md

-# developer guides to parku
+# Developer Documentation for the ParkU API

 Use them as a basic start into developing parku applications.